BarryD237/RNA_Seq_May_2019/Differential Expression/Controlling for Donor/CYTO/PA/readme.md

 # Cell Types vs. PA
 These folders contain the list of up/down regulated genes when comparing Aria/Aria_S2/TYTO_S2 vs. PA cell type.
 The results captures all genes that display a log2 Fold Change above/below 0.05 (genes are at least 1.4 times more or less expressed compared to PA).
-The results have been statistically filtered according to an adjusted pvalue of 0.05.
-This means that there is a 5% chance that a result is a false positive.
-The results are thus statistically significant.
+The results have been statistically filtered according to an adjusted pvalue of 0.1

 # Up_Regulated.pdf
 This heatmap shows the top upregulated genes differentially expressed across Aria, Aria_S2 and TYTO_S2 vs. PA.
 These genes were captured by meeting the following criteria: must have a Padj value of > 0.1 and a log2 fold change of 1.